dmoen/super-simple-excel/README.md

 # Super simple excel

-Simple package for creating an Excel file from arrays when you dont need advanced configuration on cell level.
+Simple package for creating an Excel file from arrays, traversable objects or Eloquent Collections when you dont need advanced configuration on cell level.

 ## Installation